unixweb/google-voice-recognition/README.md

  * Replace the ExecStart Path and install the "main.py" for Google AIY in /home/pi/voice-recognizer-raspi/src

-Start and Check if some errors:
+Start and check if some errors:

 	sudo service voice-recognizer start
 	sudo service voice-recognizer status